-Table 158: Allowable LDAP identity provider combinations
+Table 161: Allowable LDAP identity provider combinations

 Primary authentication Secondary authentication LDAP: The specified username attribute will be used for authentication.
 None Starling Radius Active Directory FIDO2 External Federation: The specified email address or name claim will be used for authentication.
-None Starling Radius Active Directory LDAP FIDO2

-Primary authentication Secondary authentication Radius: The specified login name will be used for authentication.
-None NOTE: The Radius server may be configured to integrate with your company's existing identity and authentication solution and may provide its own means of two-factor authentication.
-Starling Active Directory LDAP FIDO2
+None Starling Radius Active Directory LDAP FIDO2 Radius: The specified login name will be used for authentication.
+NOTE: The Radius server may be configured to integrate with your company's existing identity and authentication solution and may provide its own means of two-factor authentication.
+None Starling Active Directory LDAP FIDO2